-'Srebrenica Becomes Latest Victim of Ethnic Cleansing' Le Monde (France), 14 July 1995 (in French).
+'Srebrenica Becomes Latest Victim of Ethnic Cleansing', Le Monde (France), 14 July 1995 (in French).

-A number of witnesses report that the Serbs subjected the population to a "selection process" before expelling them.
+A number of witnesses report that the Serbs subjected the population to a 'selection process' before expelling them.
 Médecins Sans Frontières, for example, explains that the men were taken separately to offices, where they had to identify themselves.
 Some of them have already been transported by truck to unknown destinations.
-"The scenes of them being loaded on the buses were terrifying.
-People were screaming and panicking", report the on-site MSF representatives.
-The UN says that General Mladic ordered a "selection" of all men over the age of 16, who were then assembled in the football stadium in the small town of Bratunac along the border with Serbia. [...]
+"The scenes of them being loaded onto the buses were terrifying.
+People were screaming and panicking," report the on-site MSF representatives.
+The UN says that General Mladic ordered a 'selection' of all men over the age of 16, who were then assembled in the football stadium in the small town of Bratunac along the border with Serbia. [...]

-According to Alexander Ivanko, a United Nations spokesman, the Serbs were apparently planning to interrogate the men to determine whether these civilians were guilty of war crimes".
-In the minds of Serbs, who view all Muslims as "terrorists", anyone who had carried a weapon is considered a "war criminal".
-Zena Hasanovic, a young resident of Srebrenica expelled Wednesday and sent to Tuzla, says she saw Serbian soldiers kill a woman and 10-year-old boy. [...]
+According to Alexander Ivanko, a United Nations spokesman, the Serbs were apparently planning to interrogate the men to determine whether these civilians were guilty of 'war crimes'.
+In the minds of Serbs, who view all Muslims as 'terrorists', anyone who had carried a weapon is considered a 'war criminal'.
+Zena Hasanovic, a young resident of Srebrenica expelled Wednesday and sent to Tuzla, says she saw Serbian soldiers kill a woman and ten-year-old boy. [...]